catseye/Lariat/README.md

 [this article on Destructorizers](http://github.com/cpressey/Destructorizers).
 In fact, this use case of "taking apart" lambda terms was one of the major motivations for formulating the destructorizer concept.

-This is what allows the ADT to be "total".
+Although it was not consciously intended, `destruct` is also what permits the ADT to be "total" in the sense that there are no operations that are undefined.

+### Equality modulo renaming of bound variables

 When working with lambda terms, one is often concerned with comparing two lambda terms for equality, modulo renaming of bound